SonQBChau/python-visualization/README.md

 *Note:* By default, conda creates virtual envs at a central location unlike venv.
 Since I prefer the current location installation I will specific the path.

-1. To create virtual environment at the current location
+1. To create virtual environment at the current location:

     ```conda create --prefix ./envs```